sqlity-net/dataplatform-devops-exercises/Module3-Exercise4/README.md

 1. First create (or recreate) the database by following these steps:
    1. Click on the M3-Exercise4-Tests project to highlight it.
    1. Run Tools --> Build.
 This will drop and recreate the database and install and execute shell tests.
    1. Please note that the test will fail with the message, "TO DO".
+This is not happening for some reason.
+You guys have an idea why?
 1. Create a file for the HotelReservationCount view in the M3-Exercise4 project called, HotelReservationCount.view.sql
 1. Add the HotelReservationCount.view.sql file to the entries in build.sql